-- If the new Router version introduces new capabilities that requires another bootstrap operation to use them.
-For example, ClusterSet support was added in MySQL Router 8.0.28.
-In this case, if an active cluster is part of a ClusterSet, bootstrapping sets up the appropriate configuration options to work with a ClusterSet. - If the new MySQL Router is installed at a different location than the previous version; in that case the configuration file will contain paths (such as plugin\folder) to the previous installation.
+- If the new Router version introduces new capabilities, another bootstrap operation is required to use them.
+For example, if an active cluster is part of a ClusterSet, bootstrapping sets up the appropriate configuration options to work with a ClusterSet. - If the new MySQL Router is installed at a different location than the previous version; in that case the configuration file will contain paths (such as plugin\folder) to the previous installation.
 Manually changing the existing configuration file is an alternative.